henryliang2/jsong_fitness/README.md

-James Song - Personal Trainer
+James Song - Dietitian & Fitness Coach in Vancouver, BC

 Built using Squarespace templating engine using static HTML and CSS.
 See live website at [https://JSongFitness.com](https://JSongFitness.com)